Join one of our Expert guides on a tour of the Battle of the Bulge battlefields, follow the battle and see how it developed.

 All of our Flexi-date tours are fully customisable to allow you to see the sites that are most important to you.
 Where changes to the standard itinerary are made there may be an additional charge to cover the associated additional costs.

-To book your Battle of the Bulge Tour click on the button which will take you to our Enquiry Form.
+If you are interested in an In the footsteps® Battle of the Bulge Tour click on the button which will take you to our Enquiry Form.
+On the form tell us where you want to go, when and for how long.